 In at a close 2nd are the NRS HydroSkin gloves.
 They’re another full finger kayaking glove built for use in cold weather conditions.
 They’re made out of a 0.5mm thick neoprene lining that has a ThermalPlush lining to keep your hands comfortable and offer extra protection against the elements.

-As you’d expect, they’re waterproof, utilising a water repellent coating to ensure your hands stay dry.
-They also have a layer of silicone over the palms and fingers to ensure added protection and excellent grip when handling the paddle and all the tasks a kayaker faces.
+As you’d expect, these neoprene gloves are waterproof, utilising a water repellent coating to ensure your hands stay dry.
+They also have a layer of silicone over the palm and fingers to ensure added protection and excellent grip when handling the paddle and all the tasks a kayaker faces.

-While they’re probably not thick enough for icy environments they make an ideal glove for in-between weather conditions and come highly recommended from us.
+While they’re probably not thick enough for icy environments the NRS Hydro Skin Gloves make an ideal glove for in-between weather conditions and come highly recommended from us.

 #3.
 Glacier Glove Perfect Curve Gloves

-The lining on the inside is made from 2mm thick fleece so they feel wonderfully comfortable on your hands, plus the outside is made out of Neoprene, a synthetic rubber that proves great flexibility and stability no matter what the temperature.
+The lining on the inside is made from 2mm thick fleece so they feel wonderfully comfortable on your hands and palm, plus the outside is made out of 2mm Neoprene, a synthetic rubber that proves great flexibility, grip and stability no matter what the temperature.

-The one downside is they’re quite bulky but if you’re looking for something a bit more heavy duty to keep you completely dry and warm check them out.
+The one downside to these gloves is they’re quite bulky but if you’re looking for something a bit more heavy duty to keep you completely dry and warm check them out.

 #4.
 Warmers Barnacle Half Finger Paddling Glove